What do psychologists mean by the “ sexualization of girls? ”

 It’s called spreading activation--the idea that viewing an image makes your mind activate memories and associations that are linked with the image.
 So if you see a table, some part of your mind is ready to think about chairs, too.

-The “barely legal” study suggests that ordinary--people who aren’t pedophiles--have no trouble learning to associate 12-year-old girls with sexuality.
+The “barely legal” study suggests that ordinary people--people who aren’t pedophiles--have no trouble learning to associate 12-year-old girls with sexuality.
 And that was after only a brief exposure to simulated images of teen sexuality in the laboratory.

 What happens when people are repeatedly exposed?
 What happens when the imagery features 7-year-old girls, rather than adolescents?
 And what happens when pedophiles see the popular culture endorsing the sexualization of children?